-3.5.1 The Responsible Person must ensure that radiological reviews are performed periodically by the radiological medical practitioners at the medical radiation facility, in collaboration with the medical radiation technologists and where relevant the medical physicists.
+3.5.1 The Responsible Person must ensure that radiological reviews are performed periodically by the radiological medical practitioners at the medical radiation facility, in collaboration with the operators and the medical physicists.
 The radiological review must include an investigation and critical review of the current practical application of the radiation protection principles of justification and optimisation for the radiological procedures that are performed in the medical radiation facility.